-In this paper we study the position of energy levels belonging to dopant pairs of substitutionally por n-type doped four-fold coordinated amorphous carbon and silicon by means of ab initio and semiempirical molecular orbital calculations.
-Only four-fold coordinated impurities are considered in amorphous environment, since dopants having three or five neighbours satisfying the 8-N rule are electrically inactive.
+In this paper we study the position of the energy levels belonging to dopant pairs of substitutionally p- or n-type doped four-fold coordinated amorphous carbon and silicon by means of ab initio and semiempirical molecular orbital calculations.
+Only four-fold coordinated impurities are considered in amorphous environment, since dopants having three or five neighbors satisfying the 8-N rule are electrically inactive.
+Doped amorphous semiconductors (like silicon and carbon) have crucial importance in materials science, since their physical properties approach those of crystalline ones, but they have indisputable technological advantage over them.